wp-plugins/easy-media-gallery/readme.txt

 === Easy Media Gallery - Best Gallery & Photo Album Plugin ===
 Contributors: GhozyLab
 Donate link: http://ghozylab.com/donate
-Tags: gallery, photo gallery, nextgen gallery, photo album, widget, plugins, image, images, image gallery, buddypress, galleries, image album
-Requires at least: 3.3
+Tags: gallery, photo gallery, image gallery, photo album, post, widget, plugin, image, images, wp seo, slider, admin Requires at least: 3.3
 Tested up to: 4.1.1
 Stable tag: 1.3.06
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to create Gallery, photo album, image slider, portfolio just in minutes.
+This plugin allows you to create gallery, photo album, image slider and portfolio.

 == Description ==

-### Image Gallery & Photo Album Plugin
+= Image Gallery & Photo Album Plugin =

 **Easy Media Gallery** is the best **gallery plugin** and **photo album** for wordpress designed to display various media such as grid gallery, galleries, photo albums, multiple photo albums, **photo gallery** or **image gallery** / **photo slider**, photo gallery with pagination, image **slider**, image carousel, portfolio, google maps and google street view, google business view, youtube, vimeo, mp4 video, audio mp3 with very ease, fancy and elegant.

+**Easy Media Gallery** is a very customizable **gallery plugin** that allow you to set display whatever you want like adjust colors, positions, grid, media sizes, hover effect and much more with one easy control panel.
+That easy control panel for experts it would save your time, and for you who do not have more knowledge about web programming or styling, of course this plugin will allow you to manage your website, gallery and portfolio much more easily.

-> #### **Live Demos - Easy Media Gallery**
+> #### **Live Demos**
 > * <a href="http://goo.gl/PLlJwS" target="_blank">Photo Albums</a>
 > * <a href="http://goo.gl/bZ53YR" target="_blank">Gallery / Grid Gallery</a>
 > * <a href="http://goo.gl/JmFU82" target="_blank">Image Slider</a>